rljones101/core-ui-components/README.md

 ```javascript
 import 'core-ui-components/dist/webComponents/core-ui.js'
 ```
 You can now use the components in your application.
-Each component is prefixed with `core-`:
+Each component is prefixed with `core-ui-`:

 #### Example:
 ```html